Search

 A. Yes, Embrace® is FDA cleared.

-A. The Embrace® system was designed to meet the needs of approximately 90% of NICU cases – the brain.
+A. The Embrace® system was designed to meet the needs of greater than 90% of NICU cases scans– the brain.
 The Embrace® is currently constructed to image the neonatal head and is designed with a dedicated RF head coil.
-We are presently reviewing next generation options to expand this amazing technology to other areas of interest.
+We welcome input from our customers on the next generation of MR requirements in the NICU.

 Site Planning & Placement

 A. No. The magnet is fully self-shielded.
-The low magnetic field of the 5 Gauss line is contained within the system cover eliminate the need for perimeter barriers 10+ feet away from the scanner.
+The low magnetic field of the 5 Gauss line is contained within the system cover eliminating the need for perimeter barriers 10+ feet away from the scanner.
 Medical equipment, such as standard ventilators, oxygen tanks, and IV pumps/poles can be placed next to the scanner and close to the patient.
-This is not possible with whole body MRI scanners..
+This is not possible with conventional MRI scanners.

 A. No, the system does not require a backup electrical power source.
 When the system is not in use, it does not require any electrical power.